LemonAppDev/konsist-documentation/advanced/isolate-konsist-tests.md

 ## Existing Test Source Set

-The `konsist` library can be added to the project by adding the dependency on the existing `test` source set .
+The `Konsist` library can be added to the project by adding the dependency on the existing `test` source set .

 ![test sorce directory](../.gitbook/assets/TestSourceSet.png)